d3b4g/leonids/_posts/callme.md

 ---
 layout: post
-title:  "ROP Emporium - Split"
+title:  "ROP Emporium - callme"
 date:   2020-05-15 14:07:20
 categories: [ROP]
 excerpt: "This is the third challenge from ROP Emporium, named as **Callme**.
 In this challenge we need to execute callme_one(), callme_two() and callme_three() function  in sequential order to get the flag.
 Alonge the way i am going to explore more advance usage of radare2."